 Automotive products contain many hazardous materials and must be handled with care.
 Don’t dump in the trash, on the ground or down the drain.

 - Motor oil

-Even a small amount of motor oil will contaminate water & soil.
+Even a small amount of improperly disposed of motor oil will contaminate water & soil.
 In MA, retailers are required by law to accept up to two gallons of used oil at no charge with an original sales receipt.
 Many auto supply stores, auto repair shops & gas stations will accept used oil even if you didn’t buy it from them.
 Many towns accept motor oil at transfer stations or hazardous waste collections.
-For more information, call your local DPW or the MassDEP Used Oil Hotline at 617-556-1022.
+Or call the MassDEP Used Oil Hotline at 617-556-1022.

 - Motor oil filters

 Some auto supply stores or auto repair shops will recycle oil filters for free.
 Some towns accept motor oil filters at transfer stations.
 Oil filters may be thrown away or recycled as scrap metal only when the oil has been completely drained (while filter is still warm, puncture the dome top & drain into a collection container.
 See above for oil disposal).